asvirdi/ML-workshop-ali/labs/lab 2.md

 * The project code is available on [RBC Enterprise Github](https://rbcgithub.fg.rbc.com/kft0/workshop)

 * We are going to `clone` this code repository on our workstations using Git we setup earlier.
-Cloning gets us a copy of an exisiting Git repository.
+Cloning gets us a copy of an existing Git repository.
     It is a smart way for developers and technicians to collaborate on work

 1. Open terminal or command prompt